 The time eventually came when I needed to serve my nation.

-I was enlisted into 1st Commando Battalion, and it’s the best thing that happen to me at 19.
+I was enlisted into 1st Commando Battalion, and it’s the best thing that happened to me when I was 19.

 From being mediocre all my life, I was suddenly placed in an elite fighting unit.

 Birds of a feather flock together and it’s true while you’re in the army, in 1st Commando Battalion.

 It changed my outlook on life and taught me to strive for nothing but the best.

 One incident that I will never forget was my 72KM Road March.

 We were expected to march for 72KM within a 24 hour period.